 Study shows that over 90% of migraine sufferers are light sensitive.
 Certain types of light may either trigger a migraine for them, or make them feel worse during an attack.

-For these people, our precisely-tinted lenses are an effective preventative treatment.
-They’re designed to filter out the types of light most likely to trigger a migraine or exacerbate migraine symptoms.
+For these people, Axon Optics with Avulux® Migraine and Light Sensitivity Lenses are a great option for managing the impact of light.
+These precisely-tinted lenses are designed to filter out the types of light most likely to trigger a migraine or exacerbate migraine symptoms.
 The lenses come in both indoor and outdoor versions, and can even be made in your vision prescription.

 85% of Axon Optics users report reduced light sensitivity symptoms, including migraine.
 We offer a 60-day guarantee, so you can find out if they’ll work for you without risking anything.